 The hopes of Earth rest in the courage of a construct who dares to face the frightful overlords of the giant planet!

-To follow on from the Zendexor-Dylan collaborations Peril on Pallas and Mission to the Tenth Planet, here is the launch of another project, this time from a different author-duo.
-Each chapter, in this latest offering, is more of a joint effort.
-The taking-turns-to-write-alternate-chapters method, which has proved successful in the double-stranded Mission to the Tenth Planet, would be less appropriate for this more uni-linear tale.]
+[To follow on from the Zendexor-Dylan collaborations Peril on Pallas and Mission to the Tenth Planet, here is an offering from another duo, in which each chapter is more of a joint effort - since the taking of turns to write alternate chapters, as in the double-stranded Mission to the Tenth Planet, would be less appropriate for this more uni-linear tale.]

 Resken 905 scowled with longing, hunched at the window of the orbiting fortress.
 As his gaze scanned and roved, his stomach churned in almost human fashion with the weight of news.
 During the past few minutes his situation had changed more than in the previous six thousand years, and a whisper now emerged, from his more-than-mortal brain, telling him that his age-long vigil might be about to end.

 He stared as though the space around Jupiter were a labyrinth that would yield to scrutiny: he had become able, seriously able to believe, that his naked eyes might tell him what the fort’s detectors refused to reveal.
 This made it likely that the hour at last had come, for which he had been created.